On Causality and Predictivity: Determinism and causality

 \textquotedblleft All inferences from experience, therefore, are effects of custom, not of reasoning.
 Custom, then, is the great guide of human life.
 It is that principle alone, which renders our experience useful to us, and makes us expect, for the future, a similar train of events with those which have appeared in the past.\textquotedblright\ [Section V, Part I, pp. 44-45]

-In other words, Hume posited that causation is a psychological habit, not an intrinsic feature of reality.
-As he argued, there are no causes and no effects, but merely \textquotedblleft trains of events in succession\textquotedblright .
-The first observation that comes to mind is that this \textquotedblleft train of events\textquotedblright\ more precisely describes determinism, rather than causality.
+In other words, Hume posits that causation is a psychological habit, not an intrinsic feature of reality.
+Yet, he seeks to save the idea of cause by assigning it a role in the \textquotedblleft trains of events in succession\textquotedblright\ that we encounter through experience.

+The first observation that comes to mind is that this train of events\ more precisely describes determinism, rather than causality.
 The distinction between the two concepts is crucial for our analysis.

 In a deterministic world the present is uniquely determined by both the past and the future.
 Hence, it is redundant to claim that the present is \textquotedblleft caused\textquotedblright\ by the past, given that no alternative was available.
 Events are merely parts of a fixed chain, and we interpret them as causes only because of how we experience time.
 We say, for example: \textquotedblleft exposing yourself to fresh air today causes you to be sick tomorrow\textquotedblright .
 But we could equally well say: \textquotedblleft you will be sick tomorrow, because it is already written, and for that reason you exposed yourself to fresh air today.\textquotedblright\ The direction of the cause-effect relationship is thus arbitrary, contrary to what causation is supposed to be: a chronological ordering equipped with an arrow signifying a necessary link from the past, through the present, to the future.
 It is our narration of the universe that equips the flow of events with an apparent arrow.